-Symptoms of peroneal tendonitis include pain and swelling on the outside of the ankle just below the bony bit or lateral malleolus.
+Symptoms include pain and swelling on the outside of the ankle just below the bony bit or lateral malleolus.
 Pain is often worse during activity but gets better with rest.
 There may be pain when pressing in on the peroneal tendons on the outside of the ankle.
 Pain may be recreated by stretching the peroneal muscles by inverting the foot or turning it inwards as well as attempting to do the reverse against resistance.

 The peroneal muscle at the back of the lower leg has a tendon which runs behind the lateral malleolus or the bony bit on the outside of the ankle.
 Overuse can cause the peroneal tendon to rub on the bone and become inflamed.

 Runners who run along slopes which causes excessive eversion or rolling out of the foot are more susceptible to developing symptoms.
 As the foot rolls outwards the peroneal tendon is stretched more across the bone increasing the friction between the tendon and the bone.

 Tight calf muscle will increase the tension in the peroneal tendon causing it to rub more.
 Overuse is also a contributory factor, particularly in dancers or basketball players.
 Overpronation of the foot or excess eversion of the foot, again will cause the peroneal tendon to run against the malleolus on the ankle bone more.